vistalab-technion/cs236781/_assignments/00-getting-started.md

 - All notebooks, after running them clean from start to end, with all outputs present.
 - An html file containing the merged content of all notebooks.
-- The code with all your solutions present.
+- The code package (`hwN`), with all your solutions present.

-You don't need to do this manually - we provide you with a helper CLI program to run all the notebooks and combine them into a single file for submission.
+You don't need to do this manually; we provide you with a helper CLI program to run all the notebooks and combine them into a single file for submission.

 ### Generating your submission file